ANNUAL DEN ROOFTOP PARTY

 - Are these food gluten free or vegan?

-- Sorry, it is not gluten free or vegan.
+- Sorry, there are no gluten free or vegan menus available.

-- Can I do the take out on these food?
+- Can I do take-out on this food?

 - What kind of drinks do you serve?